How do we calculate your baby’s due date?

 Can your baby’s due date change?

 Absolutely.
-Not only will your doctor or midwife use one of these formulas to calculate your due date, he/she will also measure your baby’s growth by measuring your fundal height during each prenatal appointment and/or measure your baby via an ultrasound between 8 and 12 weeks gestation.
+Not only will your doctor or midwife use one of these formulas to calculate your due date, he/she will also measure your baby’s growth by measuring your fundal height during each prenatal appointment and/or measure your baby via ultrasound between 8 and 12 weeks gestation.
 If your baby is consistently measuring bigger or smaller than expected for your gestation, your due date may change.
 This can happen if you have irregular cycles because it can be more difficult to determine your date of conception or if you ovulate earlier or later than expected.

 Note: Conception does not always occur on the date of intercourse.
 Sperm can live inside your body for up to 5 days.
 It all depends on when you ovulate and release an egg.
 If you have intercourse on the day of ovulation, you may conceive that day.
-However, if you have sex up to 5 days prior to ovulation, you will not conceive until your body releases an egg and the sperm is able to fertilize it.
+However, if you have sex up to 5 days before ovulation, you will not conceive until your body releases an egg and the sperm can fertilize it.
 That is the day you conceive a baby.

 How likely are you to go into labor on your due date?

 The chances of you delivering your baby on your estimated due date are slim.
 This is why it’s called an estimated due date (EDD) because it is exactly that, just an estimate.
 Only 1 in 20 women give birth on their due date.
 This doesn’t account for mothers who are carrying multiples who typically deliver two are more weeks earlier.
 For mothers carrying singletons, you can expect to give birth within the two weeks before or after your due date.
 On average, first-time mothers deliver 8 days past their due date.